PLA 101 Landscape and Society. (3)

 Site planning: analysis of natural and cultural features; site systems and implications for plan making and design.
 Studio.
-Fee or deposit.
+Fee.
 Prerequisite: admission to professional program.

 PLA 362 Landscape Architecture IV.
 (4)

-Site design: site specific design of configured space by the creative development of form.
+Site design: site-specific design of configured space by the creative development of form.
 Studio.
-Fee or deposit.
+Fee.
 Prerequisite: admission to professional program.

 PLA 363 Landscape Planting Design.
 (4)

-Functional and aesthetic use of plants in arid region landscape design.
-Design philosophies are explored through planting design problems.
+Functional and aesthetic use of plants in arid-region landscape design.
+Explores design philosophies through planting design problems.
 Studio.
 Prerequisite: admission to professional program.

 PLA 410 Social Factors in Landscape and Urban Planning.
 (3)